umdenes100/MachineLearningPilot/README.md

 4. Test your model by saving the model as a .pth, and putting the path of the model file in the communications script you will write.
     1. To get the path, right click on the model and select copy path.

+# Debugging

+Coming soon!
+See your UTF or lTF Josh for debugging for now.
+Or, shoot an email to jstone14@terpmail.umd.edu

 # To Recap:
 Here is the process of getting started:
 1. Connect to the Jetson and run the ./create.sh command to set up your workspace for the rest of the semester.